L0vd/chain-services/testnets/namada-se/staking-guide/README.md

 WALLET_ALIAS="<SET YOUR WALLET ALIAS>" # Name of your key VALIDATOR_ALIAS="L0vd" # Name of validator you want to stake to.
 ```
+:heart: If you found the guide helpful, please delegate to us, we appreciate it greatly

 Export variables:
 ```